We have five factories and 19 years of experience in plant extracts

 UV Protection:

-Some studies suggest that Lycopene may offer some protection against UV-induced skin damage.
+Some studies suggest that lycopene may offer some protection against UV-induced skin damage.
 It has been found to reduce the risk of erythema (sunburn) and other signs of photodamage.
 The pigment's ability to absorb UV light may contribute to this protective effect.

 Anti-Aging Effects:

-The antioxidant properties of Lycopene also contribute to its anti-aging effects on the skin.
-By reducing oxidative stress, Lycopene can help to slow down the aging process, resulting in a more youthful appearance.
+The antioxidant properties of lycopene also contribute to its anti-aging effects on the skin.
+By reducing oxidative stress, lycopene can help to slow down the aging process, resulting in a more youthful appearance.
 It may improve skin elasticity and reduce the appearance of fine lines and wrinkles.

 Inflammation Reduction: